 The same is true even if the house just needs cosmetic care.
-While a buyer will probably want to add their own touch to the home once they move in by changing the wall color or style of flooring, a buyer doesn’t want to purchase a home that has peeling and outdated wallpaper, crayon marks on the walls or floors or stains in the carpeting.
+While a buyer will probably want to add their own touch to the home once they move in by changing the wall color or style of flooring, a buyer doesn’t want to purchase a home that has peeling and outdated wallpaper, crayon marks on the walls and floors or stains in the carpeting.

-If you find yourself trying to sell a home that been sitting on the market for quite some time, take the time to consider the what the cause might be and work with an agent to get a sale in the works.
+If you find yourself trying to sell a home that been sitting on the market for quite some time, take the time to consider what the cause might be and work with an agent to get a sale in the works.
 If you are a buyer looking at homes that have been sitting, ask your agent why it hasn’t sold.
-Find out if there are problems with the property, or maybe there is just a stubborn seller that might now be willing to reconsider his or her asking price.
+Find out if there are problems with the property or if there is just a stubborn seller that might now be willing to reconsider his or her asking price.